le-mn/minhngocle.github.io/index.md

 ## Research

-![Image](m15-closer.jpg)

 - I am working on my master thesis about the formation of _primordial globula clusters_ (GCs).
 We use the extended Press-Schechter method to trace how primordial GCs formed in their dark matter halos.
+-
+![Image](m15-closer.jpg)

-The above image shows an old GC - M15 (Image Credit: ESA/Hubble & NASA).
+This is an old GC - M15 (Image Credit: ESA/Hubble & NASA).

 ![Image](How can we see.png)